 |[YouTube]||We embed videos or insert links to videos from YouTube on our website(s).
 As a result, when you visit a page with content embedded from or linked to YouTube, you may be presented with cookies from YouTube.||https://support.google.com/ads/answer/2662922?hl=en-GB|

 For further details on cookies and how you can control and/or delete cookies as you wish, please see aboutcookies.org.
-This is an external website with whom Arachas has no affiliation or responsibility for content.
+This is an external website with which Arachas has no affiliation or responsibility for content.

 Internet Advertising Bureau